okdavekk/note-taker/README.md

 ## Visuals
 ### Mock-Up
-The following images show the web application's appearance and functionality:
+The following images shows the web application's intended appearance and functionality:

 ![Existing notes are listed in the left-hand column with empty fields on the right-hand side for the new note’s title and text.](./Assets/11-express-homework-demo-01.png)